 Votes at the Annual Meeting are counted by an inspector of election appointed by the Chair of the meeting.
 You can ensure that your shares are voted at the Annual Meeting by submitting your proxy card on the Internet, or by completing, signing, dating and returning the enclosed proxy form in the envelope provided, such that they are received no later than the day before the Annual Meeting.
 Abstentions by those present at the Annual Meeting are tabulated separately from affirmative and negative votes and do not constitute affirmative votes.
 If a stockholder submits his or her proxy card and withholds authority to vote for any or all of the items, the votes represented by the proxy card will be deemed to be present at the Annual Meeting for purposes of determining the presence of a quorum but will not be counted as affirmative votes.
 Rule 452 of the New York Stock Exchange (NYSE), which governs all brokers, permits brokers to vote their customers' stock held in street name on routine matters when the brokers have not received voting instructions from their customers.
+The NYSE does not, however, allow brokers to vote their customers' stock held in street name on non-routine matters unless they have received voting instructions from their customers.
 In such cases, the uninstructed shares for which the broker is unable to vote are called broker non-votes.
 The ratification of the independent auditor is a routine matter on which brokers may vote in their discretion on behalf of customers who have not provided voting instructions.
-While the advisory vote on the compensation of our Named Executive Officers and the advisory vote on the frequency of such votes on compensation are routine matters, brokers are not allowed to vote unless they have received voting instructions from their customers.
+While the advisory vote on the compensation of our Named Executive Officers and the advisory vote on the frequency of such votes on compensation are routine matters, brokers are not allowed to vote on these matters unless they have received voting instructions from their customers.
 The election of directors is a non-routine matter on which brokers are not allowed to vote unless they have received voting instructions from their customers.
 Shares in the names of brokers that are not voted on a particular matter are treated as not present with respect to that matter.